jaron360/Securing-AI-Agents/README.md

-# Cybersecurity Incident Detection Agent
+# Cybersecurity News Summarization Agent

-An AI-powered agent that monitors the internet for cybersecurity incidents, breaches, and vulnerabilities in the past 24 hours.
+An AI-powered agent built with **AWS Strands SDK** that monitors the internet for cybersecurity incidents, breaches, and vulnerabilities in the past 24 hours.

 ## Features